 Created the LibAgar Discord.
 The channel is linked by bot to #libagar on irc.libera.chat.

-Updated Mat's Perl bindings (p5-Agar) for Agar-1.6 (SVN version).
+Updated Mat's Perl bindings (p5-Agar).

 Updated Ada bindings for CORE (the GUI base is almost complete, and widget APIs remain).